 Change Management.
 A little about that first.

-I already know what change management is so let’s just start with why it’s so hard to accomplish?
+I already know what change management is (if you don’t, then read out What is Change Management) so let’s just start with why it’s so hard to accomplish?
 Well, change is something all of us experience at different points in time.
 Quit a job and join another company, it’s change.
 Switch phones, it’s change.
 Some changes are easy to manage while others are not so easy.
 Changes involving organizations or a lot of people generally fall in the latter category which is why there is so much literature on the subject.
 And yet, change initiatives fail so very often.

 It’s because there are so many people involved?
 Right, a lot of humans and a lot of processes, and both are extremely complex (humans are more complex though).
 If you switch jobs, you know why you have to do it and you are already convinced about it.